shk9-official/KnowledgeVault/Docker/05-Docker compose/Docker compose.md

 ![linkcontainers-1.png](Attachments/linkcontainers-1.png)

 In the above screenshot, the "voting-app" container is linked to the "redis" container.
-- Effectively what happens is , in the `/etc/hosts` file in the "voting-app" container, a entry is added to resolve "redis" to the container's internal i.p address.
+- Effectively what happens is , in the `/etc/hosts` file in the "voting-app" container, an entry is added to resolve "redis" to the container's internal i.p address.

 ![linkcontainers-2.png](Attachments/linkcontainers-2.png)